 1. Exploring Athens

 The capital city of Greece has been the shelter for many for more than 3000 years now.
 Athens is often regarded as the birthplace of the concept of Democracy.
 It has also played an important role in paving the way for Western civilization.
 In recent times, Athens is a blend of its historical past and modern era.
-The city is famous for ancient ruins like Acropolis, the Ancient Agora, the Parthenon and the Theatre of Dionysos.
+The city is famous for ancient ruins like the Acropolis, the Ancient Agora, the Parthenon, and the Theatre of Dionysos.
 These are just the popular ones, and there are many archaeological sites to explore in the capital city.
 Tourists often go on day trips from Athens.
 There are many guided tours in Athens.
 You can check them out as well.

 If you think Athens is just about ancient archaeological ruins, you are wrong.
-As Greece’s capital, Athens is the centre of business.
+As Greece’s capital, Athens is the center of business.
 The nightlife here is also on point.
 Don’t forget to experience the modern vibes of Athens as well.